bnb-chain/BEPs/BEP6.md

 # BEP-6: Delist Trading Pairs

 ## 1. Summary
-This BEP describes a proposal for delisting trading pairs on the Binance Chain.
+This BEP describes a proposal for delisting trading pairs from the Binance DEX.
 ## 2. Abstract
 Listing new trading pairs is done via listing proposals.
 Suppose a token has credit issue or one of its trading pairs has too little trading volume for a long time, then the community might consider to drop related trading pairs to save network cost.
 This BEP proposes a method to delist trading pairs via governance.
 The below picture describes the overview of how delist logic works.